Why is constrained neural language generation particularly challenging?: NLG Constraints

 \paragraph{\textbf{Semantic constraints}} Semantic constraints are used to define the topic and sentiment of the generated content, or control fine-grained aspects such as removing toxicity.
 Topic constraints are particularly useful in \textit{dialogue generation}, where the goal is to generate on-topic responses that are safe, non-harmful, unbiased, relevant to the dialogue context and particular user needs; in \textit{story telling} or \textit{poetry generation}, topic constraints help define the theme.
 Generating language that conveys particular positive, neutral or negative sentiment aims to endow artificial agents with human-like traits such as compassion, empathy, and enables agents to react with appropriate emotion in diverse social situations; constraining on a specific sentiment is important in many tasks such as \textit{dialogue generation}, \textit{review generation}, \textit{story telling}, \textit{poetry generation} or \textit{text style transfer}.
 Furthermore, increasing politeness of a dialogue system or reducing toxicity of generated language are important aspects with respect to human-centered metrics of conversation quality.

 \paragraph{\textbf{Syntactic constraints}} Syntactically constrained text generation produces sentences with desired syntax by incorporating syntactic templates and rules in the training of the text generative model.
-Syntactic constraints are useful in paraphrase generation, where given a sentence and a target syntactic form (e.g., a constituency parse), a system must produce a paraphrase of the sentence whose syntax conforms to the target \cite{iyyer2018adversarial}.
-Generating texts that convey the same meaning but with different expressions has numerous applications in many natural language generation tasks, including monolingual transduction tasks such as \textit{text simplification}, \textit{text compression}, or \textit{text style transfer}, as well as in tasks like \textit{text summarization}, \textit{machine translation} or \textit{question answering} where alternative ways of expressing the same information help capture the inherent language variations.
+Syntactic constraints are useful in paraphrase generation, where given a sentence and a target syntactic form (e.g., a constituency parse), a system must produce a paraphrase of the sentence whose syntax conforms to the target \citep{iyyer2018adversarial}.
+Generating texts that convey the same meaning but with different expressions has numerous applications in many natural language generation tasks, including monolingual transduction tasks such as \textit{text simplification}, \textit{text compression}, or \textit{text style transfer}, as well as in tasks like \textit{text summarization}, \textit{machine translation} or \textit{question answering} where alternative ways of expressing the same information capture the inherent language variations.

-\paragraph{\textbf{Utility constraints}} Utility constraints capture holistic properties of the generated output, for eg., stylistic, readability, faithfulness and politeness aspects.
+\paragraph{\textbf{Utility constraints}} Utility constraints capture holistic properties of the generated output, for example, stylistic, readability, faithfulness, helpfulness, harmlessness or politeness aspects.
 Preserving the information content of texts while manipulating attributes such as style, readability level, personality traits of the user or specific gender pronouns allows to customize generated texts to different audiences and make them relevant in a wide variety of end-user applications.
-Stylistic constraints are immediately relevant to the task of \textit{text style transfer}, which has direct applicability in numerous other tasks, including \textit{dialogue generation}, \textit{machine translation}, \textit{text simplification}, \textit{story telling}, \textit{poetry generation}, \textit{review generation}.
+Stylistic constraints are immediately relevant to the task of \textit{text style transfer}, with applicability in many tasks, including \textit{dialogue generation}, \textit{machine translation}, \textit{text simplification}, \textit{story telling}, \textit{poetry generation}, \textit{review generation}.

 Constraining text generation on attributes such as readability and level of text complexity serves to adapt the generated output to users of different age, backgrounds and educational levels.
 Reducing complexity of texts while preserving the information content is the main goal of \textit{text simplification}; in addition, in tasks such as \textit{dialogue generation}, \textit{text summarization}, \textit{story telling}, \textit{poetry generation}, \textit{question answering} it is important to customize texts for various literacy levels.